fhernandeznater/job-track/README.md

-# Job Application Tracker Specification
+# JobTrack Specification
 This app is a helpful companion to submitting job applications.
-Using Job Application Tracker helps users stay organized as they submit large amounts of job applications, something becoming more common in the current job market
+Using JobTrack helps users stay organized as they submit large amounts of job applications, something becoming more common in the current job market
 Pain Points
 ## Keeping Track of Job Applications is difficult
 People applying for jobs in the current market may have to apply to dozens or hundreds of jobs before landing a position.
 When dealing with this large of a volume of job applications, it can be difficult to keep track of all the jobs you’ve applied to, whether it’s to stay on a schedule of sending a particular number of applications a week/month, or just knowing when the application was sent to accurately gauge when to follow up.